Off-Road Motorcycle Training

 Included in ADV Camp: Instruction and personal coaching, snacks (fruit and snack bars), beverages (including coffee), on-site camping for tents and small trailers, dedicated support vehicle for emergencies.

-Not included in ADV Camp: Optional 4th day (must be purchased in addition to ADV Camp), all meals, gasoline, alcohol, travel or medical insurance, gratuities, rental motorcycle (may be rented separately at TourUSA if needed).
+Not included in ADV Camp: Optional 4th day (must be purchased in addition to ADV Camp), all meals, gasoline, alcohol, travel or medical insurance, gratuities, campsites for large trailers, water, rental motorcycle (may be rented separately at TourUSA if needed).

 What will ADV Camp be like?